developer-onizuka/OAuth2.0_Authorization/README.md

 **(ex) Laundry service in your home** <br>
 The lazy student decided to live outside dormitory independently.
 He starts to subscribe two services.
 One is for housekeeping and the other is for laundry service because he does not have any washing machines in his house.
 The laundry service can provide a token for subscribers who pay.<br>
 One day, he uses a housekeeping service to have them wash his dirty clothes again.
 He wants them to use a laundry service instead of himself.
-What he want to do is "single sign on" with the laundry service through housekeeping service.
+What he wants to do is "single sign on" between laundry service and housekeeping service.

 ![laundryService_SSO.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/laundryService_SSO.drawio.png)